 Student's Name:

 School: Grade:

-hereby acknowledge receipt of information regarding my rights, respon sibilities, and protections.
+I hereby acknowledge receipt of information regarding my rights, re esponsibilities, and protections.

 Signature of Parent or Guardian: Date:

-PLEASE COMPLETE THE FOLL OWING IF APPLICABLE :
+PLEASE COMPLET te the following if Applicable :

-1. Student is on a continuing medication program as prescribed by a ph ysician: (Please check one) YES NO
+1. Student is on a continuing medication program as prescribed by y a physician: (Please check one) YES NO)

-If YES, you have my permission to contact student's physician:
+If YES, you have my permission to contact student's physicia an:

 Physician's Name: Telephone:

 Medication: Dosage:

 Medication: Dosage:

-2. If you do not wish directory information released, please sign where office within the next 30 days.
-Note that this will prohibit the district from the mews media, interested schools, parent-teacher associations, interested Do NOT release directory information regarding m providing the student's name and other information t to the
+Do NOT release directory information regarding (Pupil's Name) (Date of Birth)

 School: Grade:

-☐ Check if an exception may be made to include student in formation and photos in the yearbook.
+Check if an exception may be made to include stu Ident information and photos in the yearbook.

+Signature of Parent or Guardian: (Date)

+3. By signing below, you give the district permission to have pho ptographs of your student in the yearbook and other school related publications.

+Student's Name:

+School: Grade:

-Signature of Parent or Guardian:
+Signature of Parent or Guardian: Date: